Who We Are

 … an end to stealing animals’ skin to make clothing …

-SOS gathers outside an Urban Outfitters store to pressure the company’s brands to stop supporting the wool, leather, mohair, cashmere, down, alpaca, and silk industries—which all cause tremendous suffering to animals—by selling these materials.
+SOS gathers outside an Urban Outfitters store to pressure the company’s brands to stop supporting the wool, leather, mohair, cashmere, down, alpaca fleece, and silk industries—which all cause tremendous suffering to animals—by selling these materials.

 … and an end to forcing animals to entertain humans.

 SOS rises up to take down SeaWorld’s exploitation of sensitive orcas, bottlenose dolphins, and other animals, who deserve to be retired to seaside sanctuaries.